This chapter is remixed from Basic Kitchen and Food Service Management by The BC Cook Articulation Committee.

 The bacon and eggs on the plate would have a standard portion cost of $1.09.
 You could determine the cost of hash browns, toast, jam, and whatever else is on the plate in the same manner.

 Often, restaurants will serve the same accompaniments with several dishes.
 In order to make the costing of the entire plate easier, they may assign a “plate cost,” which would include the average cost of the standard starch and vegetable accompaniments.
 This makes the process of pricing daily specials or menu items that change frequently easier, as you only need to calculate the cost of the main dish and any specific sauces and garnishes, and then add the basic plate cost to the total to determine the total cost of the plate.
-Figures 2 and 3 provide an example for calculating the basic plate cost and the cost of daily features.
+Tables 7.2 and 7.3 provide an example for calculating the basic plate cost and the cost of daily features.

 |Mashed potatoes, one serving||$.0.50|